TrueBlocks/trueblocks-core/docs/content/chifra/other.md

 ```[plaintext]
 Purpose:
-  Fetch data from Etherscan for any address.
+  Fetch data from Etherscan and other APIs for any address.

 Usage:
   chifra slurp [flags] <address> [address...] [block...]